-Couchette & hostel: In Nuuk & Ilulissat in hostel in double or single room with shared facilitates (bed linen included), on board the Sarfaq Ittuk in couchette in dormitory in sleeping bag accommodation with shared facilitates, in Ilulissat in hotel in room with private facilities.
+Couchette & budget room: In Nuuk in hostel in room with shared facilitates, on board the Sarfaq Ittuk in couchette in dormitory in sleeping bag accommodation with shared facilitates, in Ilulissat in hotel in room with private facilities.

-Cabin & accommodation with private facilities: In Nuuk in a 3 local star hotel in room with private facilities including breakfast, on board the Sarfaq Ittuk in a private cabin with private facilities, in Ilulissat in a 3 local star hotel in standard room with private facilities including breakfast.
+Cabin & accommodation with private facilities: In Nuuk in a 3 local star hotel in room with private facilities, on board the Sarfaq Ittuk in a private cabin with private facilities, in Ilulissat in a 3 local star hotel in room with private facilities.

 The vessel was built in 1992 and modernised and lengthened in the winter of 1999/2000.
 It is now 73 meters long and 11 meters wide.
 With her engine of 2000 hp the vessels steams at a speed of 13 knots.
 The crew counts 22 people.
 The vessel has café, stern saloon with panorama windows, playroom and a hospital clinic to be used in case of injuries and emergency situations onboard.
 The vessel's capacity is 239 passengers.
 The overnight accommodation facilities are distributed on 104 cabin beds with private bath and toilet, and 135 couchettes.
 The couchettes are without private facilities and have access to lockable cabinet showers in communal areas.
 'Det Norske Veritas' has classified the vessel for sailing in icy waters.